WillNye/tbr-deal-finder/README.md

 * Wait a few minutes and refresh the page
 * A new item will appear that says "Your export from ..." will appear
 * Click it to download the csv

+### Hardcover
+* Open https://hardcover.app/account/exports in the browser of your choice
+* In the center of your page click the button "Generate Export"
+* Wait a few minutes and refresh the page
+* A new line item will appear, including a section called "Download"
+* Click the button for the most recent export to download the csv

 ### Custom csv
 If you've got your own CSV you're using to track your TBRs all you need are the following columns for it to be in a valid format